sonic-insurgence/Gritty-Grids/README.md

 To leave the "clocked_by_midi" mode, turn the tempo knob to the right to activate internal clocking.

+### Other Changes
 Besides the MIDI stuff I also disabled retriggering of the outputs when a signal at the reset input has been received.
 This avoids the annoying double triggers.

+Finally I increased the duration of the trigger pulses from 1 ms to 5 ms as there are other Eurorack modules that are reported to have troubles recognizing the short trigger pulses.

 ### Syncing other modules